tabreturn/cc-fest-plotter/README.md

 * [Beardicus' Awesome Plotters list](https://github.com/beardicus/awesome-plotters) -- a curated list of code and resources for computer-controlled drawing machines and other visual art robots
 * [Msurguy's 3d-engines-for-plotters list](https://github.com/msurguy/awesome-3d-engines-for-plotters) -- links to awesome 3D SVG exporters
-* [occult](https://github.com/LoicGoulefert/occult) -- vpype plug-in to remove lines occulted by polygons from SVG file
+* [occult](https://github.com/LoicGoulefert/occult) -- vpype plug-in to remove lines occulted by polygons from SVG files
-* [pattener](https://github.com/matheynen/patterner) -- a tool to easy plot or create png from random pattern
 * [plotter.vision](https://plotter.vision/) -- upload 3D STL files, interactively position them, then render them as SVG
 * [Processing Geometry Suite](https://github.com/micycle1/PGS) -- a software project that provides easy access to 2D geometric algorithms in the form of a Processing library
 * [UJI](https://doersino.github.io/uji/) -- a minimalist generative art thing; press the buttons and play with the sliders